iMedia advises clients on communications approaches to help solve complex problems, as well as managing and evaluating media-led projects.

 iMedia responds rapidly and flexibly to client needs by fielding a wide range of skills and expertise through its contacts with media and communications professionals around the world.

-iMedia offers a diverse range of trainings: they include short tailor-made workshops for staff of local media organisations to introduce new skills and knowledge as well as repeated inputs over the lifetime of projects.
+iMedia offers a diverse range of trainings including short tailor-made workshops for staff of local media organisations (NGOs and broadcasters) to introduce new skills and knowledge as well as repeated inputs over the lifetime of projects.
 Generally, iMedia believes that the best impact can be achieved through long term on-the-job training and mentoring to build relationships with project teams, strengthen institutional capacity and shape working practices.

-Training also includes one-off sessions aimed at influencing policy and decision-makers.
-In early 2010 iMedia directors facilitated a workshop on media, conflict and stabilisation for visiting members of the Commonwealth Parliamentary Association, as part of a conference on Fragile States, in Belfast, Northern Ireland.
-In Barnsley, iMedia trained local elected members in communications skills including crisis and rebuttal skills, as well as blogging skills.
-Currently, iMedia is organising a series of workshops for media in Nigeria on Conflict Sensitive Communication, and is coordinating an online post-graduate course in the subject with Ahmadu Bello University in Zaria, Northern Nigeria.
+Currently, iMedia manages several programmes of courses for diplomats and civil servants within the UK Foreign and Commonwealth Office on Political Islam and Radicalisation in the Middle East, North Africa, and South Asia.
+Training also includes one-off sessions aimed at influencing policy and decision-makers. iMedia Directors facilitated a workshop on media, conflict and stabilisation for visiting mem¬bers of the Commonwealth Parliamentary Association, as part of a conference on Fragile States, in Belfast, Northern Ireland.
+In Barnsley, UK, iMedia trained local elected members in communications skills including crisis and rebuttal skills, as well as blogging skills. iMedia has organised a series of workshops for media in Nigeria on Conflict Sensitive Communication, and has developed and coordinated an online post-graduate course in the subject with Ahmadu Bello University in Zaria, Northern Nigeria.